jerboa88/dark-mode-for-outlook/README.md

 - **"http(s)://*/":** Access to 'any site' is required if you are using the [Custom Domains](#Custom%20Domains) feature.
 This is so we can apply styles to any domain you specify.
 Note that the extension does not have access to all sites.
 It will only request permissions for the specific custom domains you add

 ### Reporting Issues
 Translations needed!
-If you know another language and want to help out, please create an issue [here][issues_link] with details.
+If you know another language and want to help out, please see [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 If you encounter any problems while using the extension, please create an issue [here][issues_link] or create a pull request yourself to fix the issue (see [Contributing](#Contributing)).

-I try to fix the extension as soon as possible when Outlook makes breaking changes, but keep in mind it may take some time for me to fit the work into my schedule and make all the changes that need to be made.
+I try to fix the extension as soon as possible when Outlook makes breaking changes, but keep in mind it may take some time for me to fit the work into my schedule and make all the necessary changes.
 Thanks for your patience 🙂.

 ## Screenshots